ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/parts/:partUuid" %}
 {% assign summary="Delete a part by its :partUuid" %}
 {% capture description %}
-If you delete a part the entity itself as well as all children are deleted.
+Deleting a part also deletes all its children.
 {% endcapture %}

-{% assign exampleCaption="Delete the part 'metal part' and all entities beneath it by its guid" %}
+{% assign exampleCaption="Delete the part 'metal part' and all entities beneath it by the part's guid" %}
 {% capture jsonrequest %}
 {% highlight http %}
 DELETE /dataServiceRest/parts/05040c4c-f0af-46b8-810e-30c0c00a379e HTTP/1.1